rschristopher/ischristtrue.com/src/ancient-views/cosmology.md

 In our modern usage, cosmology is the study of the universe in terms of time and space.
 This is a secular view that presupposes time and space as first principles, as well as reason as a first principle, logic as a first principle, knowledge as a first principle, and so on.
 It is very much a cascade of unquestioned presupositions that yield absurdity under any proper scrutiny.

-The etymology of cosmology is from *kosmos* as in the natural order of the universe (*cosmos* as opposed to *chaos*) and from *logia* as in the divine word.
-The more accurate understanding of *cosmology* is the word or story of the natural order of the universe.
+The etymology of cosmology derives from *cosmos* as in the natural order of the universe (*cosmos* is the antithesis of *chaos*), and from *logia* as in the divine word or story.
+The more accurate meaning of *cosmology* is the story of the natural order of the universe.
 This presupposes the Christian God, the first principle from which all transcendent categories arise.

+!!! warning "These are approximate dates based on a chronological ordering of scripture -- the importance is not the date but the ordering"